How T-Pain utilized PC gaming to further his pop culture legacy

 Regardless of what he’s doing, it’s never short of amusing.
 One of T-Pain’s Twitch sessions of Call of Duty: Black Ops Cold War this year even went viral after he helped slaughter an entire team of gamers using racial slurs.

 The life of a full-time streamer is more than hectic, but T-Pain still releases music on a consistent basis.
-Most recently, he released the lead single featuring Kehlani “I Like Dat” from his upcoming untitled album set for release on his birthday, September 30.
+Most recently, he released the single featuring Kehlani “I Like Dat” and will be releasing an untitled album soon – though it doesn't have a set release date.
 He’s also catching up with all the requested features he missed by not checking his Instagram DMs, hosting his Nappy Boy Radio podcast and releasing a drink-book “Can I Mix You A Drink” through Penguin Random House.

 Speaking with TechRadar, Mr. “Teddy PenderAss” discusses his love of performance over visuals, his favorite drink during gaming sessions, the viral Call of Duty moment and his thoughts on this year’s E3.